 Which Court will your Careless Driving matter be heard in?

-You can possibly reduce your sentence by completing an online traffic safety course like the Rate Program.
+You may be able to reduce your sentence by completing an online traffic safety course like the Rate Program.